 Denial of Coverage

-In order to ensure their policies provide the financial insurance they’re supposed to, businesses should:
+In order to ensure cyber insurance policies provide the financial support they’re supposed to, businesses should:

 - answer all risk self-assessments accurately and thoroughly, avoiding or explaining absolute questions (yes or no) whenever possible

-- make sure the policy covers all the cyber attacks the business is at risk for
+- make sure the policy covers all the types of cyberattacks the business is at risk for

 - have both first- and third-party coverage, if applicable